brandinho/brandinho.github.io/_posts/2018-11-18-genetic-algorithm.md

 ![Alt Text](/images/cheetah_start.gif)
 {: refdef}

-As training progresses (Generation 250), the cheetah learns how to run forwards.
+As training progresses (Generation 250), the cheetah learns how to run forward.
 However, we see that near the end of the episode it loses control of its stride and falls flat on its face:

 {:refdef: style="text-align: center;"}
 ![Alt Text](/images/cheetah_mid.gif)